 5. Perhaps a male figure was dominating, engaged in power struggles, and the individual felt controlled or manipulated.

 7. The father died or abandoned the family leaving them devastated.

-8. The father could even be a great source of strength and be deeply admired.
+8. The father could be a great source of strength and be deeply admired.

 10. Sometimes Dad is cast as the villain in this life play and someone to blame for all their weaknesses and flaws.
-Blame sometimes fills in the gaps to make sense of life.
+Blame often fills in the gaps to make sense of life.

-Sometimes there is a lot of healing that needs to take place in the relationship with a father and perhaps to forgive and let go.
-Most of the Sun-Pluto’s life is often littered with a family crisis, trauma, and upheaval, and all lead to significant endings and beginnings.
-All Sun-Pluto people are survivalists at heart and when at their best are are unstoppable.
-Life is rich, colorful and drama-filled and they wouldn’t want it any other way.
+Overall, there is a lot of healing that needs to take place in this relationship, and perhaps to forgive and let go.
+Most of Sun-Pluto’s life is often littered with a family crisis, trauma, and upheaval, and it all leads to significant endings and beginnings.
+All of them are survivalists at heart and when at their best are unstoppable.
+They see life as rich, colorful, and drama-filled and wouldn’t want it any other way.